 I was scouting for a place to shoot this product.
 Originally, we took a few photographs on a plain white background.
 These are definitely useful for highlighting the product, but not the brand or personality.
 We were both pleased when I found this industrial hanger that served the purpose better.
 The look and feel of this rustic, industrial space fit perfectly with the product, so we decided to end off the last few photographs there.
-Photographing furniture it is always challenging, as they tend to be larger in size than other products.
+Furniture product photography is always challenging, as they tend to be larger in size than other products.
 Tables, in particular, take up a lot of space.

 I like to shoot furniture from further away.
 The camera is typically set up some distance away from the product and zoom my 100mm lens in to increase the focal length.
 The problem with a smaller focal length is that the furniture may appear distorted in the final image.

 When photographing furniture it is always beneficial to use a white background.
 The clean, non-distracting color will draw the viewer’s eye to the product for eCommerce.
 The white tone will also reflect light onto the furniture, enhancing the features.

 For large furniture, you should consider using a professional sweep.
 This is a roll-out white sheet that produces a curved background.
 This seamless transition from the horizontal surface to the vertical wall creates a perfectly blended and neutral background.
 There are some DIY options you could use instead of a sweep.
 It is also possible to remove a background in post-production.

 Another important factor while furniture product photography these tables was the lighting.
 In order to achieve a professional level of product images, you need to keep lighting in mind.
 First, you should decide between natural and artificial light.
 I am fortunate to have enough artificial lighting in my studio to utilize for shoots.
 If you are on a budget or prefer a natural look, you can use light from a window or outside.
 To diffuse the intensity of the light, you should consider using umbrellas or a soft-box.
 This will soften the shadows.